What is ADHD Testing?

 What can be expected?

-You will get scheduled for testing after your meeting with our Testing Coordinator.
+You will get scheduled for testing after you meet with our Testing Coordinator.
 The ADHD testing process usually consists of 3 sessions (2 telehealth and 1 in-person).
 Please be sure to be in a private space for these sessions.

-Your first will be online and will be with a psychologist who will ask you questions about your psychological and medical history, including presenting concerns, ADHD, and any factors that may be influencing your symptoms.
-We will clarify what questions you want answered in the process, and they will select which tests will be appropriate to answer those questions.
+Your first session will be online with one of our clinicians, who will ask you questions about your psychological and medical history, including presenting concerns, ADHD, and any factors that may be influencing your symptoms.
+They will clarify what questions you want answered in the process, and they will select which tests will be appropriate to answer those questions.

-On the second appointment, which must be in person at one of our office locations, you will meet with one of our psychometrists and will complete a series of behavioral tests.
+In the second appointment, which must be in person at one of our office locations, you will meet with one of our psychometrists and will complete a series of behavioral tests.
 These include tests measuring your cognitive abilities, attention, and reaction time.
-You must be free of non-prescribed drugs, alcohol, caffeine, and stimulants on the day of your appointment.
-You MUST abstain from cannabis use one week before this appointment.
-You must be healthy and well-rested for this appointment, which typically lasts 2.5-3 hours.
+You must be free of non-prescribed drugs, alcohol, caffeine, and stimulants on the day of your appointment, as well as MUST abstain from cannabis use one week before this appointment.
+Please be healthy and well-rested for this appointment, which typically lasts 2.5-3 hours.

-In the third appointment, which will be online, your psychologist will review the evaluation data and your diagnosis/diagnoses, provide recommendations, and a written report summarizing their findings, and provide a plan to address your symptoms adequately.
+In the third appointment, which will be online, your clinician will review the evaluation data and your diagnosis/diagnoses, provide recommendations, a written report summarizing their findings, and provide a plan to address your symptoms adequately.

 If you are ready to move forward, you can schedule your testing appointment in this meeting.
 Afterward, you will be sent a link to your client portal where you will complete the required intake paperwork, which must be completed 48 hours after we schedule your appointment(s) to help your clinician(s) prepare for your session(s).
 Otherwise, you may lose your spot and need to reschedule.
 Please note that these may take 2-3 hours to complete.